packagePFIM/PFIM/README.md

 Logo designed by Lucie Fayette

+## Repository Structure

+### S7 classes

+The core of the package: all S7 classes and exported functions.

-## Design evaluation and optimization
+### Examples of sesign evaluation and optimization

-Design evaluation and optimization examples have been implemented in PFIM 7.0.
+Design evaluation and optimization examples have been implemented in PFIM 7.03

 Source scripts are available in the folder Design_Evaluation/ and Design_Optimization/

 The script used to run these files is **run_script_tests.R.**